 - Body composition: Individuals with a higher body fat percentage typically need higher servings to experience the same natural CBD isolate effects.

 - Personal tolerance: Someone who takes CBD isolate regularly will often react differently than someone who does not.

 There can also factors related to your routine that may influence CBD isolate effects, including:

 - The method you use to take CBD isolate

 CBD Isolate Uses

-Consumers use CBD isolate in an effort to supplement their endocannabinoid system and encourage optimal functioning.
+Consumers use CBD isolate in an effort to support their endocannabinoid system and encourage optimal functioning.

-Using CBD isolate as a supplement may be beneficial in the case that your body does not produce enough cannabinoids.
+Using CBD isolate may be beneficial in the case that your body does not produce enough cannabinoids.
 A relatively new theory from renowned cannabinoid researcher E.B.
 Russo speculates that a cannabinoid deficiency can lead to a dysfunction in the endocannabinoid system.
-This theory, called the endocannabinoid deficiency syndrome (CECD), attempts to explain why in some cases the endocannabinoid system is unable to properly keep the body balanced1.
+This theory, called the endocannabinoid deficiency syndrome (CECD), attempts to explain why in some cases the endocannabinoid system is unable to properly keep the body balanced.

 However, the balancing benefits of CBD are not just for people facing adverse health conditions.
 Even if you’re healthy and feeling good, there are many CBD isolate uses that support healthy living and wellness by helping ensure your endocannabinoid system remains running at its best.